scikit-image/scikit-image/INSTALL.rst

 **Extra Requirements**

-These requirements have been included as a convenience, but are not widely installable through pypi on our supported platforms.
-As such, we keep them in a seperate list for more advanced members of our community to install.
+These requirements have been included as a convenience, but are not widely installable through PyPI on our supported platforms.
+As such, we keep them in a separate list for more advanced members of our community to install.

 * `imread <https://pythonhosted.org/imread/>`__
     Optional I/O plugin providing most standard `formats <https://pythonhosted.org//imread/formats.html>`__.